trmendes/vcfConverter/README.md

 ### How to run it?

-Soon I'm gonna change the way it works

-By now: you have save your VCF file at the same directory as the script
-Run: babel-node vcfConverter.js
+Run: babel-node vcfConverter.js input_filename.vcf > output_filename

 ### Is it working?

-It will give you a JSON object as an output.
-So, no, it is not working.

-### Next Steps

-Convert this JSON output to the ABOOK format
+Yes!
+If you find any problem just open an issue so we can work on it :)

 ### Icon